Sports Betting Vocabulary

 Sports Betting Terms

-A bookmaker is the person who is offering bets for you to wager on.
+A sportsbook is the person who is offering bets for you to wager on.
 This can be a single person, a group of people, or even a company such as a casino.
-Bookmakers can have offices or take bets solely online.
+Sportsbooks can have offices or take bets solely online.
 Always make sure that the bookmaker you are using is legally registered.

 This is a player who almost exclusively bets on the underdog.
 A simple strategy for some, this is not highly advised unless the player understands where the value lies and how to spot.